Environment: Wildlife Conservation and Trade Strategy

-Oak Foundation’s Environment Programme is committed to protect rhinoceros and elephant populations from illegal wildlife trade by making sure conditions exist for these species’ survival in the wild.
-The illegal trade in wildlife is driven by a multitude of factors, including the growth of organised trafficking syndicates, poor law enforcement, porous borders and soaring demand for wildlife products.
+Oak Foundation’s Environment Programme is committed to protecting rhinoceros and elephant populations by making sure that conditions exist for these species’ survival in the wild.

 To give wild populations of rhinoceros and elephant a reprieve from illegal trading, we need a formidable, coordinated response by all partners for every link in the supply chain.

 Our strategy encourages dual approaches that address the root causes of the wildlife trade and recognize the complementary role of governments, not-for-profit organisations and the private sector.
 Our conservation efforts are informed by our deep respect for the legitimate interests and human rights of communities and indigenous peoples who live in and around conservation areas as well as by concern for the protection of the natural environment.

 Our strategy focuses on three key areas: trafficking, governance and global capacity building.

 Strengthening conservation efforts to ensure the safety of endangered wildlife

 Our approach: We champion organisations that use intelligence-led approaches while building law enforcement and judiciary capacity to protect endangered animals.

 - strengthen civil society partnerships through formal and informal enforcement networks;

 - build capacity for effective law enforcement and prosecution; and

 - enable conditions that ensure adequate resources are in place for targeted actions.